ankendenke/cyber-security/Privilege Escalation/Linux/Privilege Escalation - Capabilities.md

 ***Detection***
-[[privilege escalation]] technique taking advantage of the capabilities functionality.
+This [[Linux Privilege Escalation]] technique taking advantage of the capabilities functionality.
 - In command prompt type:
 ```
    getcap -r / 2>/dev/null